 ABOUT THE AUTHOR

-With more than one hundred books to her credit, Kathlyn Gay has
+With more than 120 books to her credit, Kathlyn Gay has

 established herself as a prolific writer of nonfiction information books for teens

-and juvenile readers.
+and adult readers.
 Gay has explored topics including environmental

 issues, politics, military history, sports, manufacturing, multiculturalism, and